Frequently Asked Questions

 Are students allowed to build bed lofts?

 No, students are not allowed to build bed lofts.
-However, if you’re interested in using a university loft kit, please contact your Resident Director when you arrive on campus.
+However, if you’re interested in using a university loft kit, please contact your Residence Life Coordinator when you arrive on campus.
 A limited number of loft kits are available in each hall and a lottery system is used to determine who will receive a loft kit on the first day of class.

 What about window coverings?